dyc3/opentogethertube/README.md

 ### Prerequisites

-This project targets node 14.
+This project targets node 14 and up.

 ### Setup